-The following three contracts are essential to the successful outcome of the Modern Apprenticeship programme:
+The following three contracts are essential to the successful outcome of the Technical and Professional Apprenticeship programme:

-- 1. Contract of employment signed by the employer and the Modern Apprentice. - 2.
-SSC Training Agreement this agreement outlines the basis of the modern apprenticeship, refers to the contract of employment and includes Health and Safety responsibilities.
+- 1. Contract of employment signed by the employer and the Technical/ Professional Apprentice. - 2.
+SSC Training Agreement this agreement outlines the basis of the Technical and Professional Apprenticeship, refers to the contract of employment and includes Health and Safety responsibilities.
 A sample SSC Training Agreement is set out in Appendix 3. - 3.
 SSC Training Plan this plan outlines the selected outcomes and the expected duration of the apprenticeship.
-In cases where funding is offered by SDS, the SDS Training Plan will be sufficient on condition that it contains all relevant information as set out in the Sample Training Plan at Appendix 3.
+In cases where funding is offered by a SDS area office, the SDS Training Plan will be sufficient on condition that it contains all relevant information as set out in the Training Plan at Appendix 3.
 Training Plans may be modified to reflect changing circumstances; however it is essential that the SSC is notified of any changes.

-Employment status of Modern Apprentices
+Employment status of Technical and Professional Apprentices

-It is important that the sector offers genuine employment and career prospects to those people it wishes to attract through Modern Apprenticeships.
+It is important that the sector offers genuine employment and career prospects to those people it wishes to attract through Technical and Professional Apprenticeships.
 Accordingly, all apprentices must be employed.

-All Modern Apprentices must have a demonstrable need to acquire significant new knowledge and skills to fulfil their job role.
-The modern apprenticeship framework selected for the employee must be the most appropriate learning programme generally available to that individual, providing such knowledge and skills.
+All Technical and Professional Apprentices must have a demonstrable need to acquire significant new knowledge and skills to fulfil their job role.
+The Apprenticeship framework selected for the employee must be the most appropriate learning programme generally available to that individual, providing such knowledge and skills.